OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:34

-Truly I tell you, this generation will certainly not pass away until all these things have happened.
+Truly I tell you, this generation will certainly not pass away until all these things have occurred.

 ## Matthew 24:35